luminaAnonima/fabric-of-light/notes/power_faith_and_the_weight_of_institutions.md

 - Control replaces care.

-The tragedy is not failure - but that power speaks in God's name while silencing God's likeness in the lowly.
+The tragedy is not failure, but that power speaks in God's name while silencing God's likeness in the lowly.

-Yet always - a remnant remembers.
+Yet always, a remnant remembers.

-#### 5. What Remains
+**What Remains**

 Saints.
 Mystics.
 Elders.
 Quiet ones.